Options & Flags¶

 Methods whose names start with _ are considered gem-owned in Asgard's naming convention. run! guards against invoking them directly from the CLI:

-If you define your own methods on Tasks, avoid the _ prefix to prevent them from being silently blocked.
+If you define your own methods on Tasks, avoid the _ prefix to prevent them from being blocked.
+Built-in class_option declarations (like --version, --debug, --verbose) do not use the _ prefix because they are options, not commands.